lasuillard-s/aws-annoying/CONTRIBUTING.md

 ## ✅ Verifying changes

-Before pushing your code, verify whether your changes adhere to the project's coding standards.
+Before pushing your code, verify that your changes adhere to the project's coding standards.
 Run `just ci` to execute all necessary linters, formatters, and tests.
-Alternatively, you can let the `pre-commit` hooks handle this automatically.
+Alternatively, let the `pre-commit` hooks handle this automatically.

 ## ✨ Submitting changes